griggi/openwrt-fair-bandwidth-distributor/README.md

 	$TC -s qdisc ls dev $UPLINK

 This bash script need to be run post boot & it will create required tc & iptable rules.
+To test, follow the Openwrt setup below, create a bash script in Openwrt & copy paste the above script & insert.
+Setup Openwrt br-lan interface on 192.168.2.0 subnet.
+Ensure the VM client connected to openwrt gets a 192.168.2.x IP & is able to ping internet through Openwrt.
+Now running a speedtest in the VM client should show a 1 Mbps (or less) speed provided your internet speed is > 1 Mbps.

 But the way still does not provide an ideal scenario.
 Ideally, this should be achievable through a kernel module.